webcoyote/mcp-server-motherduck/README.md

 The server offers one tool:

-- `query`: Execute a SQL query on the DuckDB/MotherDuck database
+- `query`: Execute a SQL query on the DuckDB or MotherDuck database
   - **Inputs**:
     - `query` (string, required): The SQL query to execute